 [Section 40C inserted by No. 20 of 2002 s.
 130.]

-41. Industrial agreements
+41. Industrial agreements, making, registration and effect of

 (1) An agreement with respect to any industrial matter or for the prevention or resolution under this Act of disputes, disagreements, or questions relating thereto may be made between an organisation or association of employees and any employer or organisation or association of employers.